heron2014/autocomplete/README.md

 # autocomplete
-easily find words in the english dictionary
+Easily find words in the english dictionary

+##Features
+* [ ] import list of words into an array called words
+* [ ] search through list of words for a string and return list of suggestions
+* [ ] record the string that was searched for (for stats and graph!)